Mario Cerrito: Film

+Television

 Personal life

-Cerrito was invited to speak to the communication students about filmmaking at his alma mater Woodstown High School in 2014.
+In 2014, Cerrito spoke to communication students at Woodstown High School, his alma mater, about filmmaking.

-In 2016, Cerrito visited a sick seven-year-old boy with mitochondrial disease at Nemours Alfred I. DuPont Hospital for Children in Wilmington, Delaware.
-Cerrito gave the boy a signed poster of his movie and offered him a role in his upcoming film.
+In 2016, Cerrito visited a sick seven-year-old boy with mitochondrial disease at Nemours Alfred I. duPont Hospital for Children in Wilmington, Delaware.
+Cerrito gave the boy a signed poster of his movie.

-Cerrito teamed up with school resource officer Anthony Cicali of Riverside High School in 2018 to film a PSA video titled #DrinkDriveDie for their students.
+In 2017, Cerrito teamed up with the school resource officer of Riverside High School to film a PSA video, #DrinkDriveDie, for their students.
 The video showed the dangers of drinking and driving in dramatic fashion to help kids make better decisions.
 The film debuted at the school's prom assembly.

-In 2019 while at the Borgata Hotel and Casino in Atlantic City, Cerrito witnessed a 25-year-old professional volleyball player Eric Zaun plunge to his death from the 29th floor.
+In 2019, Cerrito was present when professional volleyball player Eric Zaun's committed suicide at Borgata in Atlantic City, New Jersey.

-He and his wife Charmaine have been residents of Mantua Township, New Jersey since c.
-2015.
+He and his wife Charmaine reside in Mantua Township, New Jersey.